-Student Name: Student ID: At Southern New Hampshire University the following items are designated as "Directory Information" under the Family Educational Rights and Privacy Act (FERPA): Student's name Address(es) Telephone listing(s) Electronic mail address Photograph(s) Fields of study (major(s), minor(s), etc.) Dates of attendance/Enrollment status Anticipated program completion date Class level Participation in officially recognized active Weight and height of members of athletice Degrees, honors, and awards received The most recent educational agency or in teams CHOOSE ONE: $\hfill\Box$ Authorization to Prevent Disclosure of Directory In nformation Under FERPA you have the right to prevent the discle institutional individuals and/or organizations.
-This is honors lists, the Commencement Program, etc. Information status will not be released to prospective Please carefully consider the consequences of any dedirectory information.
-SNHU assumes no liability for directory information be withheld. neans your name will be withheld from mation concerning your enrollment and employers or educational institutions. cision to prevent disclosure of I exercise my right to block Southern New Hampshire directory information to non-institutional individual above paragraph and understand the consequences of s and/or organizations.
-I have read the Student Signature:l Date: Expiration Date of Authorization: (if no will expire four years from the date of receipt in the 0
+Student Name: Student ID: At Southern New Hampshire University the following items are designated as "Directory Information" under the Family Educational Rights and Privacy Act (FERPA): Student's name Address(es) Telephone listing(s) Electronic mail address Photograph(s) Fields of study (major(s), minor(s), etc.) Dates of attendance/Enrollment status Anticipated program completion date Class level Participation in officially recognized activ Weight and height of members of athletic Degrees, honors, and awards received The most recent educational agency or instance teams CHOOSE ONE: \square Authorization to Prevent Disclosure of Directory Ir nformation Under FERPA you have the right to prevent the discledinstitutional individuals and/or organizations.
+This manners lists, the Commencement Program, etc. Information status will not be released to prospective Please carefully consider the consequences of any dedirectory information.
+SNHU assumes no liability for directory information be withheld. neans your name will be withheld from nation concerning your enrollment and employers or educational institutions. cision to prevent disclosure of I exercise my right to block Southern New Hampshire directory information to non-institutional individuals above paragraph and understand the consequences of s and/or organizations.
+I have read the Student Signature: Oate: Expiration Date of Authorization: (if no will expire four years from the date of receipt in the C

-\perp Authorization to Resume Disclosure of Directory I nformation hereby revoke my prior disclosure block and, effect New Hampshire University to release directory infor and/or organizations.
-All other academic information remain confidential. mation to non-institutional individuals Student Signature: Date:
+☐ Authorization to Resume Disclosure of Directory Information I hereby revoke my prior disclosure block and, effec New Hampshire University to release directory info and/or organizations.
+All other academic information remain confidential. rmation to non-institutional individuals Student Signature: Date: